HMRC has updated guidance on the claims for the fifth SEISS grant

 To make the claim, the client has to have a Government Gateway account.
-If they do not have one, they need to create one sooner rather than later.
+If they do not, they need to create one sooner rather than later.

 Is there an allowance if my profits were affected in 2018/19 due to parental leave?

 Yes.
-The chancellor announced on 17 June that parents, including mothers, fathers and those who have adopted, who took time out of trading to care for their children within the first 12 months of birth of the child or within 12 months of an adoption placement, will now be able to use either their 2017/18 or both their 2016/17 and 2017/18 self-assessment returns as the basis for their eligibility for the SEISS.
+On 17 June 2020 the Chancellor announced on that parents, including mothers, fathers and those who have adopted, who took time out of trading to care for their children within the first 12 months of birth of the child or within 12 months of an adoption placement, will now be able to use either their 2017/18 or both their 2016/17 and 2017/18 self-assessment returns as the basis for their eligibility for the SEISS.

 Are the recently registered self-employed who have not filed any tax return yet eligible?